TheAlgorithms/C-Plus-Plus/README.md

 ## Overview

-This repository is a collection of open-source implementation of a variety of algorithms implemented in C++ and licensed under [MIT License](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/LICENSE).
+This repository is a collection of open-source implementation of a variety of algorithms implemented in C++ and licensed under the [MIT License](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/LICENSE).
 These algorithms span a variety of topics from computer science, mathematics and statistics, data science, machine learning, engineering, etc..
-The implementations and the associated documentation are meant to provide a learning resource for educators and students.
-Hence, one may find more than one implementation for the same objective but using a different algorithm strategies and optimizations.
+The goal of this project is to provide well-documented, accessible implementations that support learning and experimentation.
+Hence, one may find more than one implementation for the same objective but using different algorithm strategies and optimizations.

 ## Features

-- The repository provides implementations of various algorithms in one of the most fundamental general purpose languages - [C++](https://en.wikipedia.org/wiki/C%2B%2B).
+- The repository provides implementations of various algorithms in one of the most fundamental and versatile general purpose languages - [C++](https://en.wikipedia.org/wiki/C%2B%2B).
-- Well documented source code with detailed explanations provide a valuable resource for educators and students alike.
+- Well-documented source code with detailed explanations provides a valuable resource for educators and students alike.
-- Each source code is atomic using [STL classes](https://en.wikipedia.org/wiki/Standard_Template_Library) and _no external libraries_ are required for their compilation and execution.
+- Each source code is atomic using [STL classes](https://en.wikipedia.org/wiki/Standard_Template_Library), and _no external libraries_ are required for their compilation and execution.
 Thus, the fundamentals of the algorithms can be studied in much depth.
-- Source codes are [compiled and tested](https://github.com/TheAlgorithms/C-Plus-Plus/actions?query=workflow%3A%22Awesome+CI+Workflow%22) for every commit on the latest versions of three major operating systems viz., Windows, MacOS, and Ubuntu (Linux) using MSVC 19 2022, AppleClang 15.0.15, and GNU 13.3.0 respectively.
+- Source codes are [compiled and tested](https://github.com/TheAlgorithms/C-Plus-Plus/actions?query=workflow%3A%22Awesome+CI+Workflow%22) for every commit on the latest versions of three major operating systems viz., Windows, MacOS, and Ubuntu (Linux), using MSVC 19 2022, AppleClang 15.0.15, and GNU 13.3.0, respectively.
-- Strict adherence to [C++17](https://en.wikipedia.org/wiki/C%2B%2B17) standard ensures portability of code to embedded systems as well like [ESP32](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/cplusplus.html#c-language-standard), [ARM Cortex](https://developer.arm.com/documentation/101458/2404/Standards-support/Supported-C-C---standards-in-Arm-C-C---Compiler), etc. with little to no changes.
+- Adheres strictly to the [C++17](https://en.wikipedia.org/wiki/C%2B%2B17) standard ensures portability of code to embedded systems as well, like [ESP32](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/cplusplus.html#c-language-standard), [ARM Cortex](https://developer.arm.com/documentation/101458/2404/Standards-support/Supported-C-C---standards-in-Arm-C-C---Compiler), etc. with little to no changes.
 - Self-checks within programs ensure correct implementations with confidence.
-- Modular implementations and OpenSource licensing enable the functions to be utilized conveniently in other applications.
+- Modular implementations and Open-Source licensing enable the functions to be utilized conveniently in other applications.

 ## Documentation

-[Online Documentation](https://TheAlgorithms.github.io/C-Plus-Plus) is generated from the repository source codes directly.
-The documentation contains all resources including source code snippets, details on execution of the programs, diagrammatic representation of program flow, and links to external resources where necessary.
-The documentation also introduces interactive source code with links to documentation for C++ STL library functions used.
+[Online Documentation](https://TheAlgorithms.github.io/C-Plus-Plus) is generated from the repository's source codes directly.
+The documentation contains all resources, including source code snippets, details on execution of the programs, diagrammatic representation of program flow, and links to external resources where necessary.
+The documentation also introduces interactive source code with links to documentation for the C++ STL library functions used.
 Click on [Files menu](https://TheAlgorithms.github.io/C-Plus-Plus/files.html) to see the list of all the files documented with the code.

-[Documentation of Algorithms in C++](https://thealgorithms.github.io/C-Plus-Plus) by [The Algorithms Contributors](https://github.com/TheAlgorithms/C-Plus-Plus/graphs/contributors) is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1)<br/>
+[Documentation of Algorithms in C++](https://thealgorithms.github.io/C-Plus-Plus) by [The Algorithms Contributors](https://github.com/TheAlgorithms/C-Plus-Plus/graphs/contributors) is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1)<br/><br>
 <a href="https://creativecommons.org/licenses/by-sa/4.0"><img alt="Creative Commons License" style="height:22px!important;margin-left: 3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/cc.svg" /><img  alt="Credit must be given to the creator" style="height:22px!important;margin-left: 3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/by.svg" /><img alt="Adaptations must be shared under the same terms" style="height:22px!important;margin-left: 3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/sa.svg" /></a>

 ## Contributions

-As a community developed and maintained repository, we welcome new un-plagiarized quality contributions.
-Please read our [Contribution Guidelines](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/CONTRIBUTING.md).
+As a community developed and maintained repository, we welcome new, un-plagiarized, high-quality contributions.
+Please read our [Contribution Guidelines](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/CONTRIBUTING.md) to ensure your submissions meet project standards.